szczyglis-dev/py-gpt/README.md

 ## Python interpreter

+The Python interpreter plugin gives the model and the Python/OS tool a Python/IPython runtime for code execution, package use and shell commands, with host, built-in and Docker backends.

 ### Executing code

-The plugin provides local Python execution for model-generated code and for code started manually from the **Python/OS** window.
+The Python interpreter plugin provides local Python execution for model-generated code and for code started manually from the **Python/OS** window.
 It uses the active conversation's runtime `data` workdir, so project-specific data workdirs are handled automatically.
 Execution can run directly on the host or through the selected sandbox backend.

 The **Use IPython** option selects which Python tool set is exposed to the model.
 It is enabled by default: